Arnaud Balard: Early life and education

 Arnaud Balard was born in 1971 in Toulouse.
-Balard was born deaf; as an adult, he developed tunnel vision and was diagnosed with deteriorating vision caused by Usher syndrome in 1999.
+He was born deaf; as an adult, he developed tunnel vision and was diagnosed with deteriorating vision caused by Usher syndrome in 1999.

 From age three to seven, Balard lived with an aunt to attend deaf school.
 Since he was able to learn French, he attended mainstream schools from age eight to eighteen.
 He attended Ecole Sainte Therese and Collège Privé Sainte-geneviève Saint-joseph in Rodez.
 His education was conducted through oral French; he did not learn French Sign Language until he was an adult.

 He attended Université de Toulouse-Le Mirail from 1992 to 1993, before transferring to the École MJM Graphic Design, studying there from 1993 to 1995.
 From 1995 to 1998, Balard attended the European Academy of Art in Brittany on the Rennes campus, graduating with the congratulations of the jury.
 In 2000, he moved to Brussels and studied at l'École nationale supérieure des arts visuels de La Cambre.